nathfroech/moonvision_test_task/README.rst

 For requirements installation in CI or production environments it is enough to simply call ``pip install -r requirements/<file_name>.txt``.

-For compatibility with traditional project structure there is also ``requirements.txt`` file at project root, which simply links to ``requirements/production.txt``.

 Setting Up Your Users
 `````````````````````